mildbyte/ReQuiz/README.md

 when I've dealt with that.

 The instructions for using the program should be fairly obvious from the floating hints and button captions.
+There is also a user manual attached.
 The common usage pattern is as follows:

 * The teacher enters the quiz parameters into the server and starts it.
 * The students connect to the server using their clients.